SixteenThousand/Advent-Of-Code/README.md

 # Hello!

-This repo contains my soltuions to Advent of Code problems, an annual set of coding challenges you can find ![here](https://adventofcode.com/).
+This repo contains my solutions to Advent of Code problems, an annual set of coding challenges you can find ![here](https://adventofcode.com/).

 Please note I haven't focussed on writing clean code here, just solving the